adeydas/ddg-tracker/README.md

 # ddg-tracker
-generate a tracker list based on DuckDuckGos web crawler: https://github.com/duckduckgo/tracker-radar/
+Generate a tracker list based on DuckDuckGos web crawler: https://github.com/duckduckgo/tracker-radar/.
+Ported from https://github.com/ngrande/ddg-tracker.

+# System requirements
+1. Python 3.6 or above.
+Tested with Python 3.8.
+2. Git

+# Offline use
+To use this script offline, pull the [tracker-radar repo](https://github.com/duckduckgo/tracker-radar/). point `path` to the domains dir. run `generate.py`.

+# Cron job script
+At ddg-cron.sh.
+An example command would be: `./ddg-cron.sh -g '/Users/abhishek/Documents/work/ddg-tracker/generate.py' -f '2' -o '/tmp/final_output.txt'`.

-## hosted list
+# Hosted list
-you can also download a daily generated list here: https://thecartographer.net/tracker/duckduckgo_tracker.html
+You can also integrate a hosted flavour directly into piHole from here: .
+The list is updated daily.